cardano-foundation/CIPs/CIP-0036/README.md

 Notably, there should be five entries inside the metadata map:
  - A non-empty array of delegations, as described below;
  - A stake address for the network that this transaction is submitted to (to point to the Ada that is being delegated);
- - A Shelley payment address (see [CIP-0019](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0019)) discriminated for the same network  this transaction is submitted to to receive rewards.
+ - A Shelley payment address (see [CIP-0019](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0019)) discriminated for the same network this transaction is submitted to, to receive rewards.
  - A nonce that identifies that most recent delegation
  - A non-negative integer that indicates the purpose of the vote.
 This is an optional field to allow for compatibility with CIP-15.
 For now, we define 0 as the value to use for Catalyst, and leave others for future use.
 A new registration should not invalidate a previous one with a different voting purpose value.